andyhawks/civicactions-compliance-docs/CM-Policy.md

 CivicActions Operations works with relevant stakeholders, decision-makers, and CivicActions Information Security to determine any necessary changes, and their impacts, to the configuration of the system.
-All changes to the configuration of the system are tracked in Git.
+All changes to the configuration of the system are tracked with a version control management system such as Github.
 The process is overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager and CivicActions Development during sprint planning meetings.
 All changes undergo peer review, behavioral and security testing, and are made to reasonably ensure the configurations require the least amount of functionality necessary.

 See CM-3, CM-4, CM-5, CM-7, CM-8.